 All in all, it is about creating a supportive environment for your child to eat healthier and to lose weight gradually.
 We also want to make sure, when we are instilling these habits, our child does not feel judged or shame.
 These negative emotions could be detrimental to his psyche and affect his ability to manage his weight.

-An inactive lifestyle is also one of the risk factors of obesity in children.
-For example, the average child in the United States spends about four hours each day watching television.
+An inactive lifestyle and sedentary behaviours are risk factors of obesity in children.
+For example, the average child spends about 2.5 hours each day on screens.

 With the rising popularity of computer and video games—many of which can also be played on smartphones—it is likely that more and more kids will have more screen time instead of active playtime.